Viritystila/trigger/README.md

   - Managing unused buffers.
 New buffers are created during every instantiation of the pattern and the old ones are not freed yet.
   - Managing output bus and synth arguments
   - Output effects
+  - Buffer creation is slow, se we need various solutions such as parallelism, bufer pool to mitigate the effect
 ## License

 Copyright © 2019 Mikael Reponen